Skip to main content

 Don’t be ashamed of normal emotions

-When it comes to grieving for a parent or child, feelings of jealousy, envy, anger as well as sadness are very common - but not everyone talks about them.
+When it comes to grieving for a parent or child, it is normal to feel many different emotions.
+Jealousy, envy, anger as well as sadness are very common - but not everyone talks about them.
 Instead, you may find yourself experiencing guilt or shame as these feelings are pushed aside.
 It’s important to recognise that they are normal, even if your inner voice is labelling them as “bad”.

 Talk about them